Licence Fee for Public Broadcasting

 What Do I Need To Know?

 In principle, every adult has to pay the fee.
-However, the contribution is to be made per household and not per capita, i.e. each flat/house needs to make a single contribution.
-If you and your family live in a flat, one adult person's contribution suffices for the whole household.
+However, the contribution is to be made per household and not per capita; that is, the inhabitants of each flat/house need to pay once collectively.
+So, for instance, if you and your family live together in a flat, one adult person's contribution suffices for the entire household.

 The licence fee will not be automatically withdrawn from your account.
 You have to first register at rundfunkbeitrag.de- and if you are moving, you will need to provide your new address.
 You can change your address online at www.rundfunkbeitrag.de.
 In case you leave Germany and give up your flat, you have to unsubscribe on the same website (in “Abmelden” section).

-Please note: The Contributions’ Service makes a so-called registration data reconciliation ("Meldedatenabgleich") and thus, obtains the registration data of all the adults registered in Germany from the residents' registration offices.
+Please note: The Contributions’ Service performs a so-called registration data reconciliation ("Meldedatenabgleich") and obtains the registration data of all the adults registered in Germany from the residents' registration offices.
 As a result, they can easily determine who has not yet registered for their licence fees.

 If you do not register within a month, you are committing an administrative offence, which can be punished by a fine of up to €1000.
 If you do not pay despite repeated warnings, your account may get impounded.
 In the worst case, you may face hefty fines or even imprisonment.